 As required by Section 953(a) of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and Item 402(v) of Regulation S-K, we are providing the following information about the relationship between executive compensation actually paid and certain financial performance and other of Xometry.
 For further information concerning our variable pay-for-performance philosophy and how we align executive compensation with our performance, refer to the "Compensation Discussion and Analysis" above.
 Our Chief Executive Officer is our principal executive officer, which we refer to as "PEO" in the tables below.
-The named executive officers are referred to as "NEOs" in the tables below.

-Average al Fixed \$100 t Based on: Year Summary Compensation Table Total for PEO(1) Compensation Actually Paid to PEO(2) (\$) Summary Compensation Table Total for Non-PEO NEOs(3) (\$) Average Compensation Actually Paid to Non-PEO NEOs(4) (\$) Total Shareholder Return(5) (\$) Peer Group Total Shareholder Return(5)(6) (\$) Net Income (Loss)(7) (millions) (\$) Company Selected Measure - Revenue (millions) (\$) 2022 3,775,410 1,219,186 1,552,235 (85,068) 36.88 46.10 (76.0) 381.1 2021 3,303,032 15,921,535 345,939 4,696,970 58.65 72.40 (61.4) 218.3
+Value of Initial Fixed \$100 Average Investment Based on: Summary Compensation Table Total Compensation Actually Paid to PEO(2) Summary Compensation Table Total for Non-PEO NEOs(3) Average Compensation Actually Paid to Non-PEO NEOs(4) Total Shareholder Return(5) Peer Group Total Shareholder Return(5)(6) Net Income (Loss)(7) (millions) Company Selected Measure - Revenue (millions) Year for PEO(1) (\$) (\$) (\$) (\$) (\$) (\$) (\$) 2022 3,775,410 1,219,186 1,552,235 (85,068) 36.88 46.10 (76.0) 381.1 2021 3,303,032 15,921,535 345,939 4,696,970 58.65 72.40 (61.4) 218.3

-- (1) Represents amounts of total compensation reported for Mr. Altschuler (our Chief Executive Officer) for each corresponding year in the "Total" column of the Summary Compensation Table.
-Refer to "Executive Compensation-Summary Compensation Table." - (2) Represents the amount of "compensation actually paid" to Mr. Altschuler, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to Mr. Altschuler during the applicable year.
+(1) Represents amounts of total compensation reported for Mr. Altschuler (our Chief Executive Officer) for each corresponding year in the "Total" column of the Summary Compensation Table.
+Refer to "Executive Compensation-Summary Compensation Table."

+(2) Represents the amount of "compensation actually paid" to Mr. Altschuler, as computed in accordance with Item 402(v) of Regulation S-K. The dollar amounts do not reflect the actual amount of compensation earned by or paid to Mr. Altschuler during the applicable year.
 In accordance with the requirements of Item 402(v) of Regulation S-K, the following adjustments were made to Mr. Altschuler's total compensation for each year to determine the compensation actually paid: